 At Kirtland & Packard, we know how to look deeper and conduct a thorough investigation that follows the winding trail of liability back to its source.

 For example, let’s say the other driver missed an important road sign urging them to slow down at an uncontrolled intersection.
 Their fault, to be sure.
 But what if the road sign was partially obscured by a tree, making it difficult to see and fully understand?
 That can be an issue of defective roadway design, and some fault can rest with whoever is responsible for that sign’s placement.

 Or perhaps the other person’s car was equipped with a shoddy or defective vehicle part.
 This doesn’t clear them from responsibility for the accident, but it does mean that there are other places to pursue compensation.

 And this is important.
 California law requires every driver carry insurance, but despite that, some drivers are under-insured, which means it can be complicated to get the compensation you need and deserve.
 Finding the true source of liability means you won’t be left out in the cold.

 Our attorneys have been handling auto accident lawsuits for decades.
 We understand how these cases work and we know how to successfully pursue them.
 This experience will prove invaluable as you move through the often frustrating and confusing legal system.

 If you have been injured or a loved one has been killed in a car accident in Southern California, Kirtland & Packard can help.
-Call our Redondo Beach office at 855-711-4933 to schedule a free consultation and learn more.
+Call our Redondo Beach law office at (310) 536-1000 to schedule a free consultation and learn more.
 The car accident lawyers at our office apply their decades of combined experience to help victims of serious injury in Torrance, South Bay, and all surrounding areas get the compensation they deserve.